 “I need to let you know that I have been offered a new position at another company.
 I have really enjoyed working here, but I need to give you my two weeks’ notice as of today.
 Does it work for you if my last day is…?”

-How to Resign in style:
+How to resign in style:

-EMPHASIZE THE POSITIVE
+EMPHASISE THE POSITIVE

 Always emphasise the positives of your time with your employer.
 You never know when you might see them again and how important they might be to you down the line.
 Always expect a reaction.